louiiuol/ngx-wui/README.md

 ## Development server 💻

-First, you must build the library with the following command `npm run build ngx-wui`.
+First, you must build the library with the following command `npm run build`.

-Then, you can run `ng serve` for a dev server.
+Then, you can run `npm run start` or `ng serve` for a dev server.
 Navigate to `http://localhost:4200/` to see demonstration page of the library.

 ## Further help ✉️